Install Using TAR Archive

 After extraction, combine the two

-One containing theui
+One containing theuifolder

-folderTo organize them into a single
+The other containing theenginefolderTo organize them into a single

-directory, use the following structure:padas/
+padasdirectory, use the following structure:padas/

 ├── engine/ # Contents of padas-engine